BrotherBeard/Notes/README.md

 # hello-markdown
-#### markdown is so interesting!
-And I will write down some notes about code learning here.
+> markdown is so interesting!